All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Show signs of declining growth hormone levels, such as poor sleep, low energy, or slow recovery

-• Have a BMI that qualifies for GLP-1 therapy and would benefit from metabolic optimization
+• Have a BMI that qualifies for GLP-1 therapy and would benefit from metabolic improvement

-• Are committed to a comprehensive approach that includes nutrition and physical activity
+• Are committed to a thorough approach that includes nutrition and physical activity

 Patients who may not be ideal candidates include those with a history of certain cancers, active pituitary disorders, or specific contraindications to either medication.
 Your physician will determine suitability based on your individual health profile.